Jaguar E-Pace hybrid review

 |Plug-in hybrid||34 miles||141mpg||44g/km|

-That means – unlike the more powerful and more expensive F-Pace hybrid – the E-Pace uses a 1.5-litre three-cylinder petrol engine (the F-Pace gets a 2.0-litre four-cylinder) mated to an electric motor for a combined output of 305bhp.
-Every E-Pace hybrid gets Jaguar’s all-wheel-drive system.
-That setup means the E-Pace P300e emits just 44g/km of CO2, and Jaguar claims up to 34 miles on electric power alone is possible.
-Official fuel economy stands at 141mpg, though you’ll need regular access to a charging socket to get anywhere near that figure.
+Unlike the more powerful and more expensive plug-in hybrid F-Pace, the electrified E-Pace uses a 1.5-litre three-cylinder petrol engine (the F-Pace gets a 2.0-litre four-cylinder) mated to an electric motor for a combined output of 305bhp.
+Every E-Pace P300e also gets Jaguar’s all-wheel-drive system, too.
+According to Jaguar, the E-Pace P300e is capable of 34 miles of pure-electric driving, emits just 44g/km of CO2 and can return up to 141mpg, though you’ll need regular access to a charging socket to get anywhere near that fuel economy figure.

 Speaking of plugs, the Jaguar E-Pace – along with its F-Pace sibling and the Evoque hybrid – all come with rapid charging.
-This is a technology usually reserved for pure-electric vehicles and isn’t common on plug-in hybrids like these; the 32kW maximum charge speed allows for a 0-80% top-up in just 30 minutes from a suitable public point.
+This is a technology usually reserved for pure-electric vehicles and isn’t common on plug-in hybrids like these; the 32kW maximum charge speed allows for a 0-80% top-up in just 30 minutes if you use a fast enough charging point.